Do Not Send Us Astray: Plot

 The next day, the Hilltop community bury their dead and tend to their wounded, unaware that the Saviors had coated their weapons in walker viscera for the attack.
 Among those injured is Tobin, Carol's former boyfriend from Alexandria.
 Daryl accuses Tara of trusting Dwight after having seen him as part of Simon's forces and escaping with the other Saviors, but Tara insists Dwight is still loyal to them.

-That night, those infected by walker blood, including Tobin, succumb to the infection and turn into walkers, attacking the sleeping residents of the Hilltop.
-The remaining residents react quickly to put down the walkers, with Carol herself stabbing the reanimated Tobin in the head.
+That night, those infected by walker blood, including Tobin, Kevin and Wesley succumb to the infection and turn into walkers, attacking the sleeping residents of the Hilltop.
+The walkers manage to kill The Kingdom's doctors, Dana and Kurt along with others.
+The remaining residents react quickly to put down the walkers, with Carol herself stabbing the reanimated Tobin in the head, saving Bertie.
+The group realizes that the saviors had tainted their weapons with walker blood.
+Knowing this, infected with walker blood, Alexandria resident Bruce begs for the group to put him down before he turns.
 Concurrently, Henry approaches the Savior prisoners with a gun, demanding to know which one of them killed his older brother, Benjamin.
 When none of them respond, Henry unlocks the pen and enters to threaten them directly.
 However, one of the prisoners, who had also been hit by walker-coated weapons, reanimates and starts attacking them.
 In the confusion, another Savior, Jared, wrestles the gun from Henry and leads the other Saviors, as well as Gregory, to escape from the Hilltop during the turmoil.

 When dawn breaks, Maggie oversees more burials of their friends.
 They discover the missing Savior prisoners, though a few, led by Alden, offer to stay and help the Hilltop even though they know they will still be treated as prisoners.
 Additionally, Carol and Morgan go to search for Henry, who appears to have disappeared.